Global search

 If you are the deceased’s next of kin and are applying for a Grant of Letters of Administration, you should be prepared to take on significant responsibilities in relation to dealing with the estate.

 It is the Administrator’s responsibility to administer the estate.
-If there is more than one eligible next of kin, then all eligible next of kin should apply to be appointed as Administrators.
-If an eligible next of kin does not wish to apply, they will need to provide their written consent to the other eligible next of kin allowing them to apply without them.
+If there is more than one eligible next of kin, then all eligible next of kin could apply to be appointed as Administrators.
+If an eligible next of kin does not wish to apply, they will usually need to provide their written consent to the other eligible next of kin allowing them to apply without them.

 Specifics can vary, depending on the state or territory.
 Generally, though, an Administrator will be required to: